Counting Hamilton cycles in product graphs

 I also learned that each snake that would visit all the points of

-the graph is called a Hamilton path, named after Hamilton, who
+the graph is called a Hamiltonian path, named after William Rowan Hamilton, who first described them.

 When one of my room-mates got an Acorn Atom,